learnwithfair/node-host-on-vps/README.md

 Thanks for visiting my GitHub account!

 ## Overview
-This document provides a comprehensive guide for setting up a MERN (MongoDB, Express, React, Node.js) stack application on a DigitalOcean VPS with Apache as the web server.
+This document provides a comprehensive guide for setting up a MERN (MongoDB, Express, React, Node.js) stack application with Apache SSL configuration, including automatic HTTPS redirection, reverse proxy for API calls, and PM2 process management on a DigitalOcean VPS with Apache as the web server.
 The application is hosted under the subdomain `clientoperation.2ndsource.xyz`.

 ## DigitalOcean VPS Configuration for clientoperation.2ndsource.xyz